The PROCESS Statement

 COUNT (field BREAK)

-COUNT field BREAK is only valid with REPORT programs, i.e. programs generated with the option New/Logic/Report Designer, as then the program has the correct structure and the counter can be correctly incremented at the right time to be correct for each record within the break section.
+COUNT field BREAK is only valid with REPORT programs, i.e. programs generated with the dialog Logic/Report Designer, as then the program has the correct structure and the counter can be incremented at the right time to be correct for each record within the break section.
 With COUNT sums.x BREAK calculations such as Average are easily written into routines like $R-END-District.
 See Sums, Counts, and Averages for more information.

 Add BREAK when you want the count to be accumulated by control break level.
 When you write